serenity-is/docs/tutorials/movies/updating_serenity_packages.md

 When i started writing this tutorial, Serenity (NuGet packages containing Serenity assemblies and standard scripts libraries) and Serene (the application template) was at version 2.1.8.

-When you read this you are probably using a later version, so you might not have to update Serenity yet.
+When you read this you are probably using a later version, so you might not have to update serenity yet.

 But, i want to show how you can update Serenity NuGet packages, in case another version comes out in the future.

-I prefer to work with NuGet from *Package Manager Console*, instead of using NuGet GUI interface, as it performs much faster.
+I prefer to work with NuGet from *Package Manager Console* instead of using NuGet GUI interface as it performs much faster.

 So, click *View -> Other Windows -> Package Manager Console*.